2010 German Grand Prix: Race

 Felipe Massa controversially let teammate Fernando Alonso past into the lead.

 After passing slower cars, Vettel began to resume his battle with the Ferrari drivers.
 Button made a pit stop on lap 22 and reemerged in fifth position behind his teammate Hamilton.
 The Ferrari cars began to set faster lap times than the rest of the field as Massa started to pull away from Alonso and held a lead of three seconds over his teammate.
 Alonso responded to Massa's newfound pace by recording a new fastest lap of the race, a 1:18.075 on lap 28, having backed out to see how fast his car was in clean air, before the two drivers began to trade fastest times over the next three laps.
 Webber attempted to place pressure on Button in a battle for fifth place, although Button was using a defensive strategy by using his McLaren's straight-line speed advantage.
-De La Rosa caught up to Hülkenberg and passed him at the turn six hairpin on lap 35.
+De la Rosa caught up to Hülkenberg and passed him at the turn six hairpin on lap 35.
 Three laps later, Hamilton was instructed by McLaren to conserve fuel usage in the event they could use an aggressive fuel saving mode towards the end of the race.

 By lap 39, Alonso had reduced the time deficit between himself and Massa as the latter was lapping the two Virgin cars.
 At the start of lap 40, Massa held a 1.2 second lead over Alonso, who in turn, was 5.2 seconds in front of Vettel.
 Hamilton in fourth place was 18.1 seconds behind, but was maintaining a steady gap to teammate Button in fifth.
 Webber was told by Red Bull over the radio to increase the gap to Button, because his car was suffering from an issue with its oil consumption, and was told that braking harder into the track's turns would possibly assist in moving some oil around the inside of his car.
 Petrov made an error which allowed Kobayashi to take advantage but Petrov held off the challenge.
 A radio transmission from Rob Smedley, Massa's race engineer, was intercepted on lap 48, with Smedley telling Massa, "OK, so, Fernando (Alonso) is faster than you.
 Can you confirm you understood that message?"
-Based on Smedley's tone, commentators surmised that it had been a coded message from engineer to driver telling Massa to move over and allow Alonso through.
+Based on Smedley's tone, commentators surmised that it had been a coded message from engineer to driver telling Massa to move over and allow Alonso through, something Smedley was instructed to tell Massa by Ferrari.